Resources

 manual and youtube channel on good agricultural practices (GAP)

-This manual provides real-world examples of how small, diversified farms can cost-effectively manage food safety risk, and meet the standards set in the US Department of Agriculture (USDA) Good Agricultural Practices (GAP) certification program.
-The goal was to see whether it was possible for these types of farms to actually pass a GAP audit, without breaking the […]
+This manual provides real-world examples of how small, diversified farms can cost-effectively manage food safety risk, and meet the standards set in the US Department of Agriculture (USDA) Good Agricultural Practices (GAP) […]

 Posted: August 8 2014